arm-diaz/nki-llama/docs/self-attention.md

 ## 🎯 Overview

-This guide focuses on working with the sefl-attention kernels provided and optimizing them further using the Neuron Kernel Interface (NKI) compilation on AWS Inferentia/Trainium.
+This guide focuses on working with the self-attention kernels provided and optimizing them further using the Neuron Kernel Interface (NKI) compilation on AWS Inferentia/Trainium.
 This is a perfect starting place for teams who want to learn more about NKI and how kernel optimizations can be applied without having to train or inference components.

 ### Instance Requirements
 - **Instance Type**: trn1.2xlarge (minimum) or trn1.32xlarge